Taxi: Dispatching

 The activity of taxi fleets is usually monitored and controlled by a central office, which provides dispatching, accounting, and human resources services to one or more taxi companies.
-Taxi owners and drivers usually communicate with the dispatch office through either a 2-way radio or a computer terminal (called a mobile data terminal).
+Taxi owners and drivers usually communicate with the dispatch office through either a 2-way radio, telephone or a computer terminal (called a mobile data terminal).
 Before the innovation of radio dispatch in the 1950s, taxi drivers would use a callbox—a special telephone at a taxi stand—to contact the dispatch office.

 When a customer calls for a taxi, a trip is dispatched by either radio or computer, via an in-vehicle mobile data terminal, to the most suitable cab.
 The most suitable cab may either be the one closest to the pick-up address (often determined by GPS coordinates nowadays) or the one that was the first to book into the "zone" surrounding the pickup address.
 Cabs are sometimes dispatched from their taxi stands; a call to "Top of the 2" means that the first cab in line at stand #2 is supposed to pick someone up.

 In offices using radio dispatch, taxi locations are often tracked using magnetic pegs on a "board"—a metal sheet with an engraved map of taxi zones.
 In computerized dispatch, the status of taxis is tracked by the computer system.

 Taxi frequencies are generally licensed in duplex pairs.
 One frequency is used for the dispatcher to talk to the cabs, and a second frequency is used to the cabs to talk back.
 This means that the drivers generally cannot talk to each other.
 Some cabs have a CB radio in addition to the company radio so they can speak to each other.

 In the United States, there is a Taxicab Radio Service with pairs assigned for this purpose.
 A taxi company can also be licensed in the Business Radio Service.
 Business frequencies in the UHF range are also licensed in pairs to allow for repeaters, though taxi companies usually use the pair for duplex communications.

 Taxi dispatch is evolving in connection to the telecom sector with the advent of smart-phones.
 In some countries such as Australia, Canada, Germany, the UK and USA, smartphone applications are emerging that connect taxi drivers directly with passengers for the purpose of dispatching taxi jobs, launching new battles for the marketing of such apps over the potential mass of Taxi users.

 Taxi fares are set by the state and city where they are permitted to operate.
-The fare includes the 'drop', a set amount that is tallied for getting into the taxi plus the 'per mile' rate as has been set by the city.
-The taxi meters track time as well as miles in an average taxi fare.
+The fare includes the 'drop', a set amount that is tallied for getting into the taxi plus the 'per kilometer' rate as has been set by the city.
+The taxi meters track time as well as distance in an average taxi fare.